360macky/platkey/README.md

 A terminal-style design to solve exams as if you were installing a package.

-### New features 👀

-The version 3 of PlatKey will come with new features soon...
+### 📚 PlatKey Highlight classes

+Select classes you want to highlight in your Student Home.

+### 💾 PlatKey Save contributions

+Save contributions in your Student Home.

 ## 💻 Core Development

+This section is for developers who want to know how PlatKey works.

 PlatKey has a software architecture targeted to be a browser extension for the Chrome Web Store.

-Since version 3.0 PlatKey adds support for Safari.
+### ⭐️ Version Workflow

+The latest version of PlatKey used in production is 3.0.0.
+The source code you can download is the latest version of **PlatKey for Developers**.
+Which may contain features that are not yet available in stores, and may contain bugs.

+### 📦 Architecture

+PlatKey adopts an all-new architecture for browser extensions using TypeScript for the development of the modules.
+This enables better experience to interact with the Chrome API.

+PlatKey uses Webpack for the compilation of the modules written in TypeScript.
+Webpack is configured into two modes: `development` and `production`.

+PlatKey uses JSDocs for the documentation of the code.

 ```mermaid
 graph TD